Access to the service is free however certain transactions may attract a fee, see current fees and charges brochure.

 - Transfers from S15/S21 accounts must not leave a balance in the S15/S21 account less than $5,000.

-- parental consent is required for members aged between twelve (12) years and sixteen (16) years; and
+- Parental consent is required for Members aged twelve (12) years and under.

 2.9 Internally transferred funds can be accessed by ATM, EFTPOS, or Member Cheque Book facilities immediately after transfer.